Search

 • Nutritional deficiencies

-If you notice signs of your hair thinning or balding, such as from genetic hair loss or other factors, schedule a consultation with AZ Hair Restoration.
-We have two locations in Apex and Raleigh, NC for convenient in-person appointments.
+Schedule a consultation with AZ Hair Restoration if you notice signs of hair thinning or balding, such as genetic hair loss or other factors.
+We are located in Raleigh, NC, for convenient in-person appointments.
 We also offer virtual visits for people throughout the United States.
 Call us today at 919-615-0577.